- BACKGROUND (middle of the XIX century)

 In the same period of time, the university became a member of the European Assosiation of Integrating Food Science and Engineering Knowledge Into the Food Chain (ISEKI-Food Assosiation).

-Nowadays, the National University of Food Technologies is a leading institution of higher education, which trains highly qualified specialists for all the branches of the economy.
+Today, the National University of Food Technologies is a leading higher educational institution that trains highly qualified specialists for all branches of the economy.

-Today, the University incorporates 2 educational and scientific institutes, 5 faculties, 49 departments (30 of them are specialized); 2 institutes of postgraduate education, 11 colleges, 7 branches located in different regions of Ukraine; developed scientific-research department, the centre of which is the Problem Scientific-Research Laboratory.
+Currently, the university includes 3 educational and scientific institutes, 3 faculties, 37 departments, 29 of which are graduation; 2 institutes of postgraduate education, 11 colleges, 2 branches located in different regions of Ukraine; a developed scientific and research part, the center of which is the Problem Scientific and Research Laboratory.

-Protecting and developing the positive achievements of domestic education, the university also follows and introduces the best world standards of training.
+Preserving and developing the positive experience of domestic education, the university perceives and implements the best global standards of training specialists.
 This ensures social security of graduates, increased demand for them in industry and business.
-The number of entrants is constantly increasing during annual admission processes.
+The competition for admissions during the annual recruitment of students is also constantly increasing.

-Rapid response of the university administration to labour market trends creates a solid foundation for maintaining the highest level of education.
-Humanitarian training of students also serves this aim.
-It is focused on active creative work of specialists in various sectors of the economy, as well as on awareness of their responsibility to the people of Ukraine, the need to inherit national spirit, develop a high culture of interethnic relations, acquire social experience, and in formation of a civil democratic society.
+The prompt response of the university management to the trends of the labor market creates a solid basis for maintaining the educational institution at the world level of education.
+The humanitarian training of students is also aimed at this, focused on the active creative activity of specialists in various branches of the economy, as well as on their awareness of responsibility to the people of Ukraine, the need to inherit spiritual heritage, the formation of a high culture of international relations, the acquisition of social experience, and the establishment of a civil democratic society.

-Today, the National University of Food Technologies is an institution with a great scientific potential.
-35 academic schools of the University are widely known in Ukraine and abroad.
-They conduct research in 16 fields.
-They are now closely linked with scientific and technological progress and determine its priorities in the field of food technologies.
+Today, the National University of Food Technologies is an educational institution with great scientific potential.
+The 35 scientific schools of the university are widely known in Ukraine and abroad in 16 thematic areas of scientific research and scientific and technical development.
+Enriched with modern content, they are now closely related to scientific and technological progress and determine its priorities in the field of food technology.

-University scientists are the authors of a great number of inventions; their scientific achievements are highly valued at the state level; more than 40 scientists became laureates of the State Prize of Ukraine in the field of science and technology.
+University scientists are the authors of a huge number of inventions, their scientific achievements are highly appreciated at the state level - more than 40 scientists have become laureates of the State Prize of Ukraine in the field of science and technology.

-During the 25 years of independence, university professors have received about 2000 patents for inventions and useful models of Ukraine, more than 800 of them in co-authorship with students.
-In addition, 27 patents and 2 copyright certificates were obtained outside Ukraine.
+During the 30 years of independence, university employees have received more than 2,000 Ukrainian patents for inventions and useful models, including more than 1,000 in co-authorship with students.
+In addition, 27 patents and 2 copyright certificates were obtained outside of Ukraine.

-Achievements of the University are the result of selfless work of all generations of its teachers and scientists, as well as university heads – from M.А.
-Bunge, the first head of technical classes, to professor A.I.Ukrainets, the current rector.
-All students and university graduates are aware of their commitment to the cause, the image of their educational institution, its traditions and to the development of independent Ukraine.
-The motto of the graduates is: “Nobody has ever done this before – we are the first!”
-And with this moto the university faces the future.
+The university's achievements are the result of the selfless work of all generations of its teachers and scientists, as well as university leaders, from the first head of technical classes M.A.
+Bunge to the current rector, professor O. Shevchenko.
+Every student and graduate of the university is aware of his great involvement in the general cause, in the image of his educational institution, its traditions and in the development of an independent Ukraine.
+The life motto of our graduates is the slogan: "No one has done this before - we are the first!".
+And with him, the university is oriented towards the future.

 Certificate of the Presidium of the Supreme Soviet of the USSR on awarding the Institute with the Order of the Red Banner of Labour (1980)